-Make no mistake, the majority of the population are still serfs (servant class), in a system of neo-feudalism that is now called "capitalism" or the "ism" of "the head" (capita from the Latin caput, meaning: head).
+Make no mistake, the majority of the population are still serfs (servant class or labor class), in a system of neofeudalism that is now called "capitalism" or the "ism" of "the head" (capita from the Latin caput, meaning: head).
+Of note, the root of the word "corporation" is "corpus", which means "body".
+And, the leaders of corporations are called the "head" [of the corporation].
+It's strange that corporations are trying to mirror life itself, but are actually acting against it.